David Maxwell on “The Next U.S. President Needs a New North Korea Policy”

 3. Human Rights Overlooked: Previous U.S. policies have neglected the human rights situation in North Korea.
 Kim Jong Un must deny the human rights of the Korean people in the north to remain in power and support his nuclear weapons and missile programs.

-4. Human Rights-Centered Approach: A focus on human rights is essential for any strategy aimed at transforming North Korea, helping citizens understand and demand their rights including especially the universal right to self-determination of government.
+4. Human Rights-Centered Approach: A focus on human rights is essential for any strategy aimed at transforming North Korea, helping citizens understand and demand their rights, especially including the universal right to self-determination of government.

 5. Public Diplomacy: The U.S. should lead a public diplomacy campaign to inform Koreans in the north about human rights abuses and encourage internal resistance.